raejohnston/raejohnston/_posts/2023-02-18-ABC-of-UX-C-is-for-card-sorting.md

 ---
 layout: post
-title: ABC of UX - C is for card sorting
+title: ABC of UX
+subtitle: C is for Card Sorting
 ---
 Card sorting is a user experience testing methodology that we use to understand how users think about related concepts and terms.
 It’s often used to define the structure of a site or service, but it can also help us to understand user journeys or workflows.
 In a card sorting session, we ask the participant to group concepts together in ways that are meaningful to them.
 For example, for a car insurance website, users may think about how criteria such as, vehicle type, mileage, no-claims status, and so on, relate to each other.